rjlozano58/CS351FullStackProject/README.md

 Create a platform for students to form study groups, share events, and connect through shared courses or interests.
 Users can create profiles, post events, and message peers, making collaboration easier and fostering a stronger campus community.

 **Problem 3:**
+Local community organizations often lack accessible tools to promote events or share resources, which reduces public engagement.
 **Solution 3:**
+Extend the platform to allow community groups (e.g, neighborhood associations or cultural centers) to post events and resources.
+This fosters greater local participation and makes it easier for residents to discover opportunities for involvement.

 # Track 3: Creative Coding and Cultural Expression

 **Idea - Story - Inspiration 4:**
+Inspired by global music traditions, many students at UIC may not have easy access to learning about instruments or cultural music styles outside of their background.

 **Implementation 4:**
+Develop an interactive web application that allows users to explore various cultural instruments through audio samples, stories, and historical context.
+Users can click on instruments to hear their sounds, read about their origins, and share their own experiences.

 **Idea - Story - Inspiration 5:**
+Street art in Chicago reflects the diverse cultures and local identities of its residents, but it’s often underdocumented or inaccessible to broader audiences.

 **Implementation 5:**
+Develop a map-based storytelling app that highlights Chicago street art.
+Users can upload photos of murals, tag their location, and read about the cultural significance behind each piece, turning the city into an interactive gallery.

 # Idea Finalization